neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 At present, unstructured mesh tallies are copied directly to the `[Mesh]` (without doing any type of nearest-node lookup).
-Therefore, there is an important limitation when using unstructured mesh tallies in Cardinal, that is best explained by example.
+Therefore, there is an important limitation when using unstructured mesh tallies in Cardinal that is best explained by example.
 Suppose the mesh template consists of a mesh for a pincell with $N$ elements that you have translated to 3 different locations, giving a total of $3N$ tally bins.
 Because a direct copy is used to transfer the mesh tally results to the `[Mesh]`,